RabbitMQ for Pivotal Cloud Foundry® Documentation

 Upgrading to the Latest Version

-For more information, see the full Product Compatibility Matrix.
+For more information, refer to the full Product Compatibility Matrix.

 |Ops Manager Version||Supported Upgrades from Imported RabbitMQ Installation|